lavaeater/turbo-rocket-ultra/README.md

 One way of doing this is obviously TILED.
 LibGDX supports tiled out of the box, which is nice.

 But is that what I want?
-Do I
+Do I want some kind of background, grass or something?
+How do I create tilesets that work the way **I** want?

 ### DevLog